 For IPsec/IKEv2, the GCM implementation meets Option 1 of IG A.5: it is used in a manner compliant with RFCs 4106 and 7296.
-During operational testing, the module was tested against an independent version of IPsec with IKEv2 and found to behave correctly.
+During operational testing, the module was tested against an independent version of IPsec with IKEv2 to establish the shared secret SKEYSEED from which the AES GCM encryption keys are derived, and found to behave correctly.

-While Diffie-Hellman and EC Diffie-Hellman are both compliant with CAVP component validation, please be advised that neither scheme is tested at power-up.
+Note that the CVL certificates referenced in Table 7 (above) for Diffie-Hellman and EC Diffie-Hellman are only KDFs, and not components.
+Please also be advised that neither scheme is tested at power-up.